cvc5/ethos/user_manual.md

 In the following, we say a term is *ground* if it contains no parameters as subterms.
 We say an *arithmetic value* is a numeral, decimal or rational value.
+We say a *bitwise value* is a binary or hexadecimal value.
 A 32-bit numeral value is a numeral value between `0` and `2^32-1`.
 Binary values are considered to be in little endian form.